Erika Eleniak

-Erika Eleniak (born September 29, 1969) is an American-Canadian actress, Playboy Playmate, and model known for her role in Baywatch as Shauni McClain.
+Erika Maya Eleniak (born September 29, 1969) is an American actress and model known for her role as Shauni McClain in Baywatch.
 Her film debut was in E.T. the Extra-Terrestrial (1982).
-She starred in the films The Blob (1988), Under Siege (1992), and The Beverly Hillbillies (1993).
+She also starred in the films The Blob (1988), Under Siege (1992), and The Beverly Hillbillies (1993).

 Early life

-Erika Eleniak was born in Glendale, California.
-Her father, Dale Alan Eleniak, is of Ukrainian descent and her mother, Iris Maya (Neggo) Arnold is of Estonian and German descent.
-Eleniak's paternal great-grandfather, Wasyl Eleniak, was one of the first pioneer Ukrainian immigrants to settle in Canada.
+Eleniak was born in Glendale, California.
+Her father had moved to the area of Los Angeles from Canada in order to start a film career.
+One of her ancestors was Wasyl Eleniak, a native of Eastern Galicia, who in 1891 became a pioneer of Ukrainian immigration to Canada.